5 little-known facts you might not know about the Bloor Viaduct

 The bridge was initially quite controversial (as all major infrastructure projects seem to be in Toronto).
 There were four public referenda on the construction of the bridge, the last of which finally resulted in public approval once the current meandering route was adopted in 1913.

-The Luminous Veil, the elaborate suicide-prevention collar that was installed back in 2003, might not have lived up to its name until last summer when the lights were installed, but it immediately stopped approximately 60 people a year from jumping off of the structure.
-That's a considerably higher number than the TTC deals with.
+The Luminous Veil, the elaborate suicide-prevention collar that was installed back in 2003, might not have lived up to its name until 2015 when the lights were installed, but it immediately stopped approximately 60 people a year from jumping off of the structure.

 Join the conversation Load comments